 Law Office of

-First, we will review whether you can driver right now, by far the most frequent question that we are asked by our clients is whether they can driver right now.
-We strive to keep you in the light, to know where you stand, your rights, and privileges.
+By far, the most frequent question we are asked is whether you can drive right now.
+We answer this question, with details and explanations, so you understand what happened and what is happening to your California Drivers License by the police, DMV, and eventually the courts.
+We keep you in the light, to know where you stand, your rights, and privileges.

 California Department of Motor Vehicles, the DMV, is suspending you license, by way of the pink paper the police gave you.
-Usually, the answer is, “Yes, you can drive, but this privilege will be taken away very soon if you do not take action.”
+Usually, you can drive, but this privilege will be taken away very soon if you do not take action.

-The full-size pink paper that should have been received from police that states, “temporary driver license” within a box outlined about a third down the page, is a 30-day temporary license that you must carry with you when you are driving.
+The full-size pink paper that should have been received from police states, “temporary driver license” within a box outlined about a third down the page.
+This is a 30-day temporary license that you must carry with you when you are driving.
 Thus, you may continue to drive as before until this expires.

-This is qualified by “drive as before” because the temporary license does not grant a free-for-all driving privilege, but nor does it add restrictions other than that it is a temporary license.
+This is qualified by “drive as before” because the temporary license is valid driver's license to keep you driving.
 Generally, you are subject to the same terms, limitations, class(es), and restrictions that existed for you before the alleged DUI.
 Furthermore, a temporary license does not create a license if one did not previously exist or if a license was suspended for another reason.

 Back to the DMV and your temporary license.
 It is critical to hire an attorney before 10 days after the alleged DUI.
 Once we are representing you on the misdemeanor DUI criminal case and DMV Administrative Per Se law matter, we will contact the DMV to get you another temporary license that will be valid for several months.
 It will be a full-size white paper from the DMV that states “temporary license” at the top of the page, with the valid dates just below the middle of the page.